JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/create_note.md

 <div class="grid cards" markdown>

-- :material-target: **One of the main OpenStreetMap API usability**.
+- :material-target: **One of the main OpenStreetMap API usabilities**

 </div>

-Creates a new note for a specific geographic location (==longitude== and ==latitude== are required), which allows administrators/users to verify map data (comment in ==text==.
-Check the example).
+Creates a new note for a specific geographic location (latitude `lat` and longitude `lon` are required), which allows administrators/users to verify map data (comment in `text` – check the example).

-!!! note "If the request is made as an authenticated user, the note is associated with that user's account."
+!!! note "If the request is made as an authenticated user, the note is associated with that user's account"
     If the OAuth access token used does not have the `allow_write_notes` permission, it is created as an anonymous note instead.

 ### Request